wesql/wescale/CONTRIBUTING.md

 For significant changes, please [create an issue](https://github.com/vitessio/vitess/issues) to let everyone know what you're planning to work on, and to track progress and design decisions.

-## Guidance for Novice Vitess Developers

-**Please read [vitess.io/contributing/](https://vitess.io/contributing/)** where we provide more information:

-* How to make yourself familiar with Go and Vitess.
-* How to go through the GitHub workflow.
-* What to look for during code reviews.